Jefferson Territory: Establishment

 In April 1859, a small convention was held at Wootton's Hall in Auraria about the need for a local government.
-The name Jefferson (in honor of Thomas Jefferson, the third President of the United States who had authorized the 1803 Louisiana Purchase that included much of the proposed territory) was chosen and a constitutional convention was scheduled for June 6, 1859.
-The conventioneers met that day, and then adjourned until August 1, 1859, when 167 representatives from 37 districts met to draft a constitution for Jefferson State.
+The name Jefferson (in honor of Thomas Jefferson) was chosen and a constitutional convention was scheduled for June 6, 1859.
+Thomas Jefferson was given the honor due to his role in organizing the Louisiana Purchase.
+The convention struggled to form consensus and adjourned until August 1, 1859, when 167 representatives from 37 districts met to draft a constitution for Jefferson State.
 The state constitution was subsequently rejected in a popular referendum on September 24 in favor of creating a territory, primarily because the organization of the territory would be funded by Congress while the organization of a state would be self-funded.
 The original authors determined to hold another convention on October 3 to draft a provisional constitution for the Territory of Jefferson.

 The proposed Territory of Jefferson included all of the present State of Colorado, but it was 70 percent more extensive.
 The territory had the same southern boundary as the present State of Colorado, the 37th parallel north, but the northern boundary was set at the 43rd parallel north, 138 mi farther north than Colorado's current northern boundary, the 41st parallel north.
 In addition the eastern boundary was located about 2.7 mi farther east at the 102nd meridian west, and the western boundary about 50 mi farther west at the 110th meridian west.
 The territory was divided into eight council districts and 19 representative districts.

 On October 24, 1859, an election was held to approve the formation of the Provisional Government of the Territory of Jefferson and to elect officials for the territory.
+The poll tax was one dollar and only white men were allowed to vote.
 The formation of a provisional government was approved by a vote of 1,852 to 280 and the following officials were elected: